 Up to 76% of the curriculum in Primary is taught in the English language.
 The use of English is actively encouraged as a means of communication inside and outside the classroom.
 The Primary Section is made up of bilingual teachers, both foreign and Colombian, two psychologists and two specialists in the area of language, as well as a Head of Section and his Assistant.

-In accordance with the Primary Years Program (PYP) of the International Baccalaureate (IB), the pedagogical work in the section is organized into transdisciplinary research units.
+In accordance with the Primary Years Programme (PYP) of the International Baccalaureate (IB), the pedagogical work in the section is organized into transdisciplinary research units.
 Our focus on conceptual pedagogy, aligned with our differentiated instruction and constructivist methodology, allows us to offer children a pleasant and enriching educational experience, taking into account their skills and interests.

-The program focuses on the holistic growth of the developing child, inspiring his heart as well as his mind, covering his social, physical, emotional and cultural needs, as well as taking care of his academic development.
+The programme focuses on the holistic growth of the developing child, inspiring his heart as well as his mind, covering his social, physical, emotional and cultural needs, as well as taking care of his academic development.

 It helps develop critical, analytical, creative and independent thinking in children from an early age.